MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reports-troubleshooting.md

 ## Reporting exceptions

-In the following table, we list some common report exceptions and suggestions to how to fix them:
+In the following table, we list some common report exceptions and suggestions to how to fix them.

+The different areas are grouped by severity
+* Error (this is likely an error in the report or the code around the report).
+* TransientError (this error was likely due to a transient issue in the infrastructure running [!INCLUDE[prod_short](includes/prod_short.md)] and can likely be resolved by a retry).
+* Warning (this is likely not an error in the report as such.
+The issue can likely be resolved by fixing something in the environment, such as changing the permissions for a user/role).

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)